Point Frederick

 Population growth drivers in Point Frederick are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Point Frederick is around 2,333.
-This figure represents a 14.2% increase from the 2021 Census count of 2,043 people.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in Jun 2024 and additional validated new addresses since the Census date, is 2,228.
-This results in a population density ratio of 3,888 persons per square kilometer, placing Point Frederick within the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth since the 2021 Census exceeded both its SA3 area (3.2%) and SA4 region, positioning it as a regional growth leader.
-Overseas migration contributed approximately 66.0% of overall population gains in recent periods for Point Frederick.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Point Frederick's estimated population is around 2,333.
+This reflects an increase of 290 people since the 2021 Census, which reported a population of 2,043.
+The change was inferred from AreaSearch's estimation of the resident population at 2,228 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 225 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,888 persons per square kilometer, placing Point Frederick in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 14.2% since the 2021 census exceeded both the SA3 area (3.2%) and the SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods, driving Point Frederick's population growth.

 Frequently Asked Questions - Population